b-parker/CNL_scalpel/README.md

 ## Requirements

-Install src files in virtual environment with  `pip install -e . --use-pep517` from the repo home directory
+- Install src files in virtual environment with `pip install -e . --use-pep517` from the repo home directory
+- FreeSurfer is installed locally.
+See installation [details](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall)
+- FREESURFER_HOME is defined and has been added to your path

 ## Overview